New-Voyager/gameserver/README.md

 # Run nats server
 We will use NATS messaging server as a broker between game server and player clients.
-To run nats server in the dev environment, use the following steps.
+To run nats server in the dev environment, use the following command to build and run nats server.

-cd docker/nats
-make build
-make run
+make run-nats